 We are a small team of researchers and policy thinkers who work at the interface between climate change science and the decisions people have to make about climate change.
 We do high quality academic research into climate change issues, and we aim to choose research topics of real interest to decision makers in New Zealand and elsewhere.
 We work with world class researchers to better understand and inform the decisions real people are facing regarding climate change.

-The New Zealand Climate Change Research Institute (CCRI) develops, disseminates and discusses interdisciplinary climate change research, with a particular emphasis on work that spans the natural and social sciences.
+We develop, disseminate and discuss interdisciplinary climate change research, with a particular emphasis on work that spans the natural and social sciences.

-To do this, CCRI draws on the skills and experience of high quality researchers in New Zealand and abroad to produce collaborative research that is of international scholarly significance, as well as domestic (and international) policy relevance.
-We work closely with New Zealand’s Crown Research Institutes and universities to enhance the capacity of New Zealand to anticipate, mitigate, and adapt to climate change.
+To do this, we draw on the skills and experience high quality researchers in New Zealand and abroad to produce collaborative research that is of international scholarly significance, as well as domestic and international policy relevance.